Emergence of Invariance and Disentanglement in Deep Representations

 \subsection{Related work}

 The Information Bottleneck (IB) was introduced by \citet{tishby2000information} as a generalization of minimal sufficient statistics that allows trading off fidelity (sufficiency) and complexity of a representation.
-In particular, the introduction of the IB Lagrangian reduces finding a minimal sufficient representation of the data to a variational optimization problem.
-Later, \citet{tishby2015deep} and \citet{shwartz2017opening} advocated using the Information Bottleneck between the test data and the activations of a deep neural network, to study the sufficiency and minimality of the resulting representation.
-In parallel developments, the IB Lagrangian was used as a regularized loss function for learning representation, leading to new information theoretic regularizers \citep{achille2016information,alemi2016deep}.
+In particular, the IB Lagrangian reduces finding a minimal sufficient representation to a variational optimization problem.
+Later, \citet{tishby2015deep} and \citet{shwartz2017opening} advocated using the IB between the test data and the activations of a deep neural network, to study the sufficiency and minimality of the resulting representation.
+In parallel developments, the IB Lagrangian was used as a regularized loss function for learning representation, leading to new information theoretic regularizers \citep{achille2016information,alemi2016deep,alemi2018fixing}.